Types of Undergraduate Research Experiences

 Upper-level Capstone Learning Experience courses provide students with a culminating educational experience associated with the major or the Core Curriculum.
 Capstone courses typically bring together knowledge from the discipline for deeper understanding of the discipline.
 These courses, by definition, must lead to a summative product such as a project, a paper, a proposal, or a performance.
 Importantly, students can work with the faculty to develop these projects into a meaningful undergraduate research experience.
 The courses available through the above link satisfy the FKL general education requirement.

 Through partnerships with academic and non-academic units, the OUR has established a variety of undergraduate research projects designed to engage students in cross-disciplinary research and improve critical thinking and research skills.
-These experiences are made available to students who attend an OUR Getting Started in Undergraduate Research workshop.
+These experiences are made available to students who attend a Getting Started in Undergraduate Research Workshop.

 Throughout the academic year, most USF programs sponsor seminars/lectures by preeminent scholars.
 Attending these events provide the opportunity to network with leading scholars in the discipline, research faculty, graduate students and peers who share similar research interests.
 Seminars are also a great way to develop interdisciplinary research ideas.
 Sponsored seminars are advertised on the student government website, university website and on department and college websites.

 REU stands for Research Experience for Undergraduates.
-The National Science Foundation (NSF) offers many REU opportunities each summer across multiple disciplines, and USF typically hosts several NSF REU’s (link to USF REU Summer Opportunities) each summer.
+The National Science Foundation (NSF) offers many REU opportunities each summer across multiple disciplines, and USF typically hosts several NSF REU’s each summer.
 Additional research experiences are also available through government agencies, foundations and the private sector.
-The OUR maintains a list of external research opportunities and OUR staff are available to assist students with the REU application process.
+External opportunities may be found here.
+OUR staff are available to assist students with the REU application process.

 Each year, the OUR partners with the Office of Community Engagement to offer a variety of research, clinical practica, creative performance, and service-learning projects.
 To learn more about how a community volunteer experience can be considered undergraduate research contact the OUR »